Shaddox/merc-parser/README.md

 This is a simple script to watch over a list of keywords on the japanese marketplace mercari.
 You will be emailed (or have logs) of the new items that come from time to time.

-Just download the latest release or, alternatively...
+Just download the latest release for your operating system and edit config.yaml!

+Or, alternatively...

 ## Instructions